Pressure Cooker Red Beans and Rice. The Cajun classic, ready in about an hour thanks to pressure cooker beans.

 - 1 green bell pepper, seeded and minced

 - 4 cloves garlic, sliced thin

 - 1 teaspoon fresh thyme leaves (or dried thyme)

 - ½ teaspoon fine sea salt

 - 1 teaspoon fresh ground pepper (or to taste)

 - Cooked long grain white rice

 - Hot sauce (Tabasco)

 - Sauté the aromatics and sausage: Heat the oil in an Instant Pot or other pressure cooker over Saute mode until the oil starts to shimmer.
 (Use medium heat in a stovetop PC).
-Add the smoked sausage, onion, celery, bell pepper, garlic, thyme, and sprinkle with the 1/2 teaspoon salt.
-Saute, stirring often, until the onions ans sausage are brown around the edges, about 8 minutes.
+Add the smoked sausage, onion, celery, bell pepper, garlic, and thyme, and sprinkle with the ½ teaspoon of salt.
+Sauté, stirring often, until the onions and sausage are just starting to brown around the edges, about 5 minutes.

 - Thicken and serve: Discard the bay leaves.
-Ladle out 2 cups of the beans and bean liquid, puree, and pour back into the pot.
+Ladle out 1 cup of the beans and bean liquid, puree, and stir back into the pot.
 (I do this in a quart measuring cup with my stick blender.)
 If you have time, simmer uncovered for another 20 minutes to thicken the broth.
 Stir in the teaspoon of fresh ground black pepper, serve, and enjoy!